Last Updated on December 28, 2023

-Pros and Cons
+Pros and Cons of Selling Accounts Receivable

-Rapidly Improves Your Cash Flow
+1. It Rapidly Improves Your Cash Flow

 The cash flow is predictable, too, so it takes away much of the worry you experience waiting for your customers to pay.

 Factoring works well for growing companies because you can adjust the volume of invoices sold as your business expands.
-Plus, you get to choose which customers and invoices to sell, so you can focus on selling and earning from slow-paying customers while retaining the total profits from your clients that pay quickly.
+Plus, you get to choose which invoices to sell, so you can focus on selling and earning from slow-paying customers while retaining the total profits from your clients that pay quickly.

-No Standards for How You Can Use the Funds
+3. Minimal Limits For How You Can Use the Funds

-Does Not Create Additional Debt
+4. Does Not Create Additional Debt

-Support for Your A/R Department
+6. Support For Your A/R Department

 There are two types of fees you will encounter in factoring: invoice-dependent factoring fees and administrative fees.